bdshrk/bdshrk.github.io/portfolio/map-game.md

 }
 ```

-The keys in `prereq` and `complete` are looked up in a string to function dictionary to check whether the requirement is satisfied or to give rewards upon completion.
+The keys in `prereq` and `complete` are looked up in a string-to-function dictionary to check whether the requirement is satisfied or to give rewards upon completion.